Most hotels see the bookings.

 Twelve rows (search month) by twelve columns (target month).
 Read across a row: where are people who searched in February looking to stay?
 Read down a column: who searched, and when, for an August arrival?
 The diagonal is "same-month searches"; the off-diagonals are the lead-time picture you couldn't see before.

-- Switch between arrival, stay-night, and departure views — the per-night breakdown means all three are first-class
+- Switch between arrival, stay-night, and departure views — the per-night breakdown means all three work equally well

 - Year-over-year overlay — see how this season's lead-time shape compares to last